-Her writing has been performed by the Garsington Opera’s Alvarez Young Artists (Magic Flute and Don Giovanni dialogue); Opera Dots workshops for young children at the Royal Opera House.
+Her writing has been performed by the Garsington Opera’s Alvarez Young Artists (Magic Flute and Don Giovanni dialogue), and the Royal Opera House’s Opera Dots workshop series.
 Excerpts from her play, ‘Ralph’s Story’, inspired by the late set designer and Kindertransportee, Ralph Koltai, have been performed at the Linbury Theatre, Royal Opera House, the Royal Welsh College of Music and Drama, and The Other Room, Cardiff.

 As a producer, editor, surtitler, and opera expert, she has worked for: the Royal Opera House, Longborough Opera, Garsington Opera, Welsh National Opera, Glyndebourne Opera Cup, the Orchestra of the Age of Enlightenment, Dorling Kindersley, Warner Classics and Askonas Holt.